Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 License Suspension

-• Refusing a chemical test triggers an automatic suspension of 1 year for a first offense or 2 years for a second offense.
+• A DUI license suspension in Michigan is automatically imposed if you refuse a chemical breath test—even without a conviction—lasting 1 year for a first offense or 2 years for a second.

 • License suspensions are enforced by the Secretary of State, not the court.